RavSS/HAVK/TASKLIST.md

 - Very specific resolutions like 1366x768 are bugged and unusable.
 - Reorganise the bootloader arguments structure and provide a consistent format that does away with some of UEFI's oddities.
-- Figure out why GDB acts erratic when debugging with HAVK that is compiled with GCC's `-mcmodel=kernel` but not `-mcmodel=large`.
-For now, the "Final" build is compiled with the former, as debug functionality is irrelevant to that build's purpose.
 - Properly calibrate the LAPIC timer so it's more accurate than the PIT.